A new class of non-stationary Gaussian fields with general smoothness on metric graphs: FEM details and proof of Proposition

 where $\sigma < \min\{2\alpha-\sfrac{1}{2},2\}$. \end{prop}

 A detailed proof of this result can be found in \citet[Thm.
-6.9]{bolin2023regularity}.
+6.9]{Bolin2024Regularity}.
 Proposition~\ref{propfemapprox} provides an approximation of $\varrho^\alpha$ via $\varrho_h^\alpha$, which essentially translates to approximating its corresponding covariance operator $L^{-\alpha}$ with $L_h^{-\alpha}$.
 This is a consequence of the relationship between the norm of a Hilbert-Schmidt integral operator and its kernel.
+With this result at hand, we are ready to prove Proposition~\ref{conv_cov_func}.